The Wizarding World of Harry Potter: Background

 A Harry Potter-themed attraction at either a Disney or Universal park was rumored in 2003.
 However, the rights to the Harry Potter franchise had been acquired by Warner Bros., who denied all rumors.
 Both Disney and Universal entered bidding negotiations with Warner Bros. and Rowling for the theme park rights to Harry Potter.
-In 2004, Rowling signed a letter-of-intent with Disney, with the company intending to develop a Harry Potter section within an area of Fantasyland at the Magic Kingdom park at Walt Disney World.
-In January 2007, About.com reported a rumor from a "highly credible source" that the Universal Islands of Adventure park's Lost Continent area was going to be re-themed "to the stories and characters of one of the most popular children's franchises".
+In 2004, sources reported that Rowling was considering a deal with Disney, with the company intending to develop a Harry Potter section within an area of Fantasyland at the Magic Kingdom park at Walt Disney World.
+In January 2007, About.com reported a rumor from a "highly credible source" that the Universal Islands of Adventure park's Merlinwood section of the Lost Continent area was going to be re-themed "to the stories and characters of one of the most popular children's franchises".
 Other sources followed up in the next few days with unofficial confirmation that the new area would involve Harry Potter.
 On May 31, 2007, Universal, in partnership with Warner Bros., officially announced the Wizarding World of Harry Potter would be added to Islands of Adventure.